|

 Toki

-Toki is a relatively new blended whisky launched in 2016 targeting the U.S. and Canadian markets.
-Its name means "time" in Japanese and embodies Suntory's spirit of meeting tradition and innovation.
-It is a product in which the 4th Chief Blender, Shinji Fukuyo, broke with conventional blending practices and attempted a new approach.
+Toki is a relatively new product launched in 2016 targeting the U.S. and Canadian markets.
+Blended It is a whisky.
+Its name means "time" in Japanese and embodies Suntory's spirit where tradition and innovation meet.
+It is a product created by the 4th Chief Blender, Shinji Fukuyo, who broke with conventional blending practices and attempted a new approach.

-Generally, Yamazaki malt plays a key role in Suntory blends, but in Toki, Hakushu malt aged in American white oak casks meets Chita grain whisky on equal footing.
-Here, two types of Yamazaki malt add depth and complexity.
-The result features aromas of basil, green apple, and honey, along with flavors of grapefruit, green grape, peppermint, and thyme, followed by a subtle finish of vanilla oak, white pepper, and ginger.
-It is a whisky optimized for enjoying as a highball.
+Generally, in Suntory Blend Yamazaki Malt plays a key role, but at Toque, American white Orcs Cask-aged Hakushu malt and Chita grain whisky meet on equal footing.
+Here Yamazaki Two types of malt add depth and complexity.
+The result features aromas of basil, green apple, and honey, with flavors of grapefruit, green grape, peppermint, and thyme, along with vanilla.
+Orcs, A subtle finish of white pepper and ginger follows.
+It is a whiskey optimized for enjoying as a highball.

 Product Name Release year characteristic Main flavors Recommended way to drink